Dchuntington821/TripleTen_Projects/README.md

 # TripleTen_Projects
 This repository contains most of the projects I completed during my studies in TripleTen's Data Science Bootcamp.

-A more thorough description and the results of the project is provided in each of the project directories.
+A more thorough description along with the results of the project is provided in each of the project directories.